 1. The use cases and collaboration scenarios for network slicing documented in clauses 5.3 and 5.4 respectively be included in an informative annex to TS 26.501 [20].

-2. The changes to the PolicyTemplate resource data model definition described in clause 6.1.2.1 be implemented into TS 26.510 [42] to support Policy Template provisioning for a plurality of Network Slices and/or Data Networks.
+2. The changes to the PolicyTemplate resource data model definition described in clause 6.1.2.1 be implemented in TS 26.510 [42] to support Policy Template provisioning for a plurality of Network Slices and/or Data Networks, and the corresponding alignment changes described in clause 6.1.3 be implemented in TS 26.501 [20].

 3. The Key Issue description and corresponding candidate solution on bootstrapping application invocation on a Network Slice documented in clause 6.7 of the present document be included as an informative clause or annex to TS 26.501 [20] as guidance for implementations.